steven-phun/JavaScript-Projects/README.md

 Project Inspiration

-- My professor had Sudoku puzzles on his door for anyone to solve
+- My professor had Sudoku puzzles on his door for anyone to solve.

 Project Difficulties

-- Syntax and semantics of a new programming language, JavaScript
+- Syntax and semantics of a new programming language, JavaScript.

-- Implementing recursive backtracking
+- Implementing recursive backtracking algorithm.

 Developed in